Latest update of text: March 2026.

 Mental health is an integral part of health.
 It is a state of well-being in which individuals fulfil their own abilities and can cope with the stresses of life and contribute to community life.
 Mental health is a precondition for a productive economy and inclusive society and goes beyond individual or family matters.
 Mental health is conditioned by personal and external factors.

-• to have access to adequate and effective prevention,
+• have access to adequate and effective prevention

-• to have access to high quality and affordable mental healthcare and treatment, and
+• have access to high quality and affordable mental healthcare and treatment

 Cross-border health

-The European health insurance card (EHIC) allows travellers from one EU Member State to obtain medical treatment if they fall ill whilst temporarily visiting another Member State, EFTA country, or the United Kingdom (under the same conditions and at the same cost – free in some countries – as people insured in that country).
+The European health insurance card (EHIC) allows travellers from any EU country to obtain medical treatment if they fall ill whilst temporarily visiting another EU country, European Free Trade Association (EFTA) country or the United Kingdom (under the same conditions and at the same cost – free in some countries – as people insured in that country).
 The EU has also introduced legislation on the application of patients’ rights in cross-border healthcare (Directive 2011/24/EU) which allows patients to go abroad for treatment when this is either necessary (specialist treatment is only available abroad) or easier (if the nearest hospital is just across a border).

 As part of an initiative to build a stronger European Health Union, Regulation (EU) 2022/2371 of the European Parliament and of the Council of 23 November 2022 on serious cross-border threats to health aims to ensure that the EU will have:

-• the possibility to adopt common measures at the EU level to address future cross-border health threats.
+• the possibility to adopt common measures for the EU as a whole to address future cross-border health threats.

 Health and safety at work